Jeesups/TwitchIDFinder/README.md

 # TwitchIDFinder
-(WIP) Basic software which allows to locating specific channel ID.
+(WIP) Basic software which allows to recieving ID from specific channel name, which can be used in other methods from python-twitch wrapper.